bijinbaby/KMP-Workshop/Session-2/DependancyInjection.md

 #### Step 3.2 : Define Koin for Android-module in AppModule file inside path :
 ##### Folder structure generation
-- Open the terminal inside android studio
+- Create a new file named 'AppModule.kt' inside the same folder used in the previous step(step 3.1.1)
-- Drag 'androidApp/src/main/java/com/trenser/newsapp' folder to the terminal
+- Execute the below code inside terminal to create the file
 ```kotlin
 touch "AppModule.kt"
 ```

 ####Paste the below code to the created file
 path : androidApp/src/main/java/com/trenser/newsapp/AppModule.kt

     - We do this to inject ViewModels to the Android application
     - Since Koin is a Kotlin library, we will use a Koin module to inject View models directly to Android app
 ```kotlin
 val appModule = module {
     // Provide ViewModel